Kangaroob/odin-calculator/README.md

     -Add key-binding configuration interface

-    -Maybe make it so clicking on buttons doesn't leave them focused (i.e. if you click + and then press Enter the calculator will run equals() instead of plus() )?
+    -Maybe make it so clicking on buttons doesn't leave them focused (i.e. if you click + and then press Enter the calculator will run operateEquals() instead of operatePlus() )?

     ---